rhedgeco/yoink/README.md

 # yoink

-a tool for pulling and pushing various file information
+a tool for pulling and formatting various files information